 CubeAPM: CubeAPM supports a wide range of collection agents, including OpenTelemetry, Prometheus, Datadog, New Relic, and Elastic agents.
 It works “out of the box with OpenTelemetry, Prometheus, and New Relic agents” for broad compatibility.
 This makes CubeAPM particularly suited for organizations migrating from mixed tool stacks or wanting to unify disparate agent types under one observability platform.

-Sumo Logic: Sumo Logic supports both an “Installed Collector” and a “OpenTelemetry Collector” distribution.
+Sumo Logic: Sumo Logic supports both an “Installed Collector” and an “OpenTelemetry Collector” distribution.
 Their docs confirm compatibility with multiple platforms (Linux, MacOS, Windows, Kubernetes) and source types such as local files, syslog, host/process metrics, and transaction tracing.
-While this confirms good collector support, the breadth of native agent “plug-and‐play” for every major vendor agent (e.g., Datadog agent, New Relic agent) is comparatively less emphasized in public documentation.

 MELT Support (Metrics, Events, Logs, Traces)